oayandosu/hive/Readme.md

   * List TBD

-## Node Compatibility
+## Compatibility

-Hive 2.x is compatible with node 0.4.x
+Hive is compatible with node 0.4.x

 ## License